UBC-BIOMOD-Computational/Life-Science-Image-Analysis-Workshops-2025-2026/README.md

 **Learning Objectives**
 1.1:
-- use cv2 to load and show images in rgb and grayscale 1.2:
+- use cv2 to load and show images in rgb and grayscale
-- see image properties- such as pixel value histograms
+- see image properties
 - understand how you can use image properties to create transformations across image
-  - ie: `cv2.equalizeHist` redistributes the grayscale histogram to equal 1.3
-- Understanding and applying spatial filtering techniques in image processing
-- Understand what Gaussian Blur is
-- Understand what Sobel is
-- Interpreting the effects of filters on grayscale images:

 ## Lab 2:
+- histogram equalization
+- Convolutions and Kernels
+- Name common kernels
+- Analyze how kernels affect the image

+## Lab 3:

-## Lab 2:
+## Lab 4:

+CNN